 Instructions

-• SERVING: To serve, remove from the pan using the parchment paper overhang, and cut into bars.
-If desired, top each bar you are serving with a handful of crumbled cookies.
+• To serve, remove from the pan using the parchment paper overhang and cut into bars.
+If desired, top each bar with a handful of crumbled cookies.
 You can also add hot fudge topping and/or mini chocolate chips if desired.
-(We usually just serve with cookie crumbs).
+(I usually just serve with cookie crumbs.)

 Recipe Notes

-Note 2: Either use 1 (8-ounce) container of whipped topping (completely thawed) like Cool Whipยฎ or make your own whipped topping with the 1 cup heavy cream, 1/2 cup powdered sugar, and 1/2 teaspoon vanilla extract.
-We prefer homemade, but either works great!
+Note 2: Either use 1 (8-ounce) container of whipped topping (completely thawed) like Cool Whipยฎ or make your own whipped topping as explained in the recipe.
+I prefer homemade, but either works great!

 Nutrition